aws-samples/eks-workshop/content/beginner/060_helm/helm_intro/install.md

 APT or yum repositories that you might be familiar with on Linux, or Taps for Homebrew on macOS.

-Download the `stable` repository so we have something to start with:
+Add the `stable` repository so we have something to start with:

 ```sh
 helm repo add stable https://charts.helm.sh/stable